Day 21 - Saturday, June 29, 2002

 The nearby town of Graniteville was largely built by quarry companies that have operated here since the late 1800s.
-The hotel, post office, store, railroad depot, and numerous homes are built from this long wearing, red granite.
-An interpretive trail with braile trail markers loops around the perimeter of the "elephants."
+The hotel, post office, store, railroad depot and numerous homes are built from this long wearing, red granite.
+An interpretive trail with braille trail markers loops around the perimeter of the "elephants."
 Just as I was about to leave a group of visually impaired youngsters were heading up onto the trail.
 I got talking to some of their escorts and they asked me to tell the group about my journey.
 I did so and they all checked out my bike - with their hands, of course.
 I've never seen so many people handle a bicycle at once before.
-They told me that they went on some bicycle trips recently - as the stoker on tandem bikes.
+They told me that they went on some bicycle trips recently, riding stoker on tandem bikes.
 It was a unique learning experience.
 The following pictures were all taken at Elephant Rocks.

 One driver who actually gave me some room was a dude named Matt.
 He was driving an early 90s Toyota Corolla and worked at a camp by Johnson's Shut-Inns State Park.
 How do I know this?
 Because his car was blowing blue smoke behind it when he passed me and it broke down about a minute later.
 I stopped to help out (like I could do much for him) and looked at the engine.
 He had it inspected and had the oil changed yesterday.
 He shredded a belt today.
-The oil pump seized up and was spewing oil onto the engine block and there was no belt on the accessories.
-That probably explains the oil light, the battery light, the "check engine light," the brake light, and the loss of power steering.
+The oil pump seized up and was spewing oil onto the engine block and the belt came off the accessory pulleys.
+That probably explains the oil light, the battery light, the "check engine light," the brake light and the loss of power steering.
 I offered to make a call for him when I got to the next town which I gladly did.
 I would have usually given him a ride but didn't feel bad not being able to take him with me.

 The day was scheduled to end in Centerville, Missouri but the camp sites there were overrun with ATV riders who just got back from a beer run.
 I didn't think they would call it a night any time before midnight so I went down to a cafe to have some food.
 The owner told me that I could stay in front of the courthouse and take a bath in the river.
 I wasn't so sure about that - the locals seemed a little too crazy and I didn't want to be messed with.
 Besides, the rivers here are absolutely clear - I wouldn't want to foul them up with my awful stench.
 This is part of the Ozark National Scenic Riverways area and the streams and rivers here are protected waterways and are beautiful.
 The owner also asked to see Donna Ikenberry's book that I had sitting on the table.
 She was happy to see Centerville in print and told me that the other cafe is now closed.

 The city park is pretty decent here in Ellington.
 There are no pool or shower facilities so I'm just going to have to put up with my own stink until tomorrow night.
-The bathrooms are horribly disgusting - at least there is running water.
+The bathrooms are horribly disgusting.
+At least there is running water so I can drink and cook.
 I hope to get a hotel tomorrow but things are pretty busy around here since it's a weekend near the 4th of July and people are flocking to the Ozarks like the New Jersey "lemmings" who flock to the Poconos every weekend.
-I'm not sure why they do it.
+I'm not sure why any of them do it.

 I saw some armidillo and anteaters as road kill today - at least that's what they looked like to me.
 I'm not a biologist and can't vouche that this is part of their habitat.
-There was also lots of racoon and turtle road kill too.
+There were also lots of raccoon and turtle road kills too.

 I didn't change the time zone in my GPS until after today's ride so all the times in the data that I downloaded and will put into a spreadsheet later will not be correct for the past few days.
 I'll have to make the adjustment later.